openleap-io/crypto-vault-service/README.md

 ## Start up the services

+In `/etc/hosts` add the following line:
+`127.0.0.1        keycloak-web`

-Start spring cloud services and keycloak by running
+Start spring cloud services and keycloak by navigate to:

-navigate to:

 ```
 docker/docker-compose.yml
 ```
-run command:
+and running the command:
 ```run
 docker compose up -d
 ```